 Responsible Literature Searching for Research: A Self-Paced Interactive Educational Program is an online education module to teach researchers the fundamentals of responsible literature searching for research practice.

-This educational program is revised and updated annually.
+This educational program is revised and updated regularly.

 To access the module, go to "Responsible Literature Searching" on the University of Pittsburgh's "Internet-based Studies in Education and Research" site.
-To view the module content, click on the "Powered by HSConnect icon" in the upper right corner and follow the directions to create your free access account.
+To view the module content, click on the Login icon in the upper right corner and sign in with Pitt Passport.
+If you are not a Pitt affiliate, follow the directions to create a free HSConnect account.